Documentation

 client.finish_trace(trace)

-result1 = process_data_with_context_manager("user input")
+result = process_data("user input")

-Approach 3: Mixed Approach for Complex Workflows
+Approach 3: Mixed Approach

-from noveum_trace.context_managers import trace_llm, trace_operation
+from noveum_trace.context_managers import trace_llm

 from noveum_trace import get_client